-Pell Grant (Title IV federal financial aid) - The primary source of student financial aid is Title IV federal financial aid, also called the Pell Grant program.
-Within four weeks after the student has processed the application, he/she will receive a Student Aid Report from federal processor that will indicate if he/she is eligible for a Pell Grant.
-If the student is eligible, he/ she will receive an award letter from the college indicating the amount of award.
+Pell Grant (Title IV Federal Financial Aid) - The primary source of student financial aid is Title IV Federal Financial Aid also called the Pell Grant program.
+Within four weeks of completing the application, the student will receive a Student Aid Report from the Federal processor that will indicate if he/she is eligible for a Pell Grant.
+If the student is eligible, he/she will receive an award letter from the College indicating the amount of award.

-Course load requirements - To receive the amount of Pell Grant as indicated on the financial aid award letter, a student must enroll for a full-time load, which is a minimum of twelve credit hours each semester.
+Course load requirements - To receive the amount of Pell Grant as indicated on the financial aid award letter, a student must enroll for a full-time load which is a minimum of twelve credit hours each semester.
 A student who enrolls for fewer than twelve credit hours will have his/her Pell Grant award adjusted according to his/her registration status.
-Students enrolling in nine to eleven credit hours are considered three-quarter time, six to eight credit hours are half-time, and one to five credit hours are less than half-time.
+Students enrolling in nine to eleven credit hours are considered three-quarter time, six to eight credit hours are half-time and one to five credit hours are less than half-time.

-Standards of academic progress - To maintain eligibility to receive the federal financial aid, a student must be in good standing and making satisfactory progress, according to the Standards of Academic Progress, toward completing his/her program of study.
+Standards of academic progress - To maintain eligibility to receive the Federal Financial Aid, a student must be in good standing and making satisfactory progress according to the Standards of Academic Progress toward completing his/her program of study.

-Satisfactory progress will be checked each year at the end of each Spring Semester for Pell Grant and loan students.
+Satisfactory progress will be checked each year at the end of each spring semester for Pell Grant and loan students.
 Students not maintaining satisfactory progress will be notified in writing.

-The following conditions apply to maintaining eligibility to receive federal aid at the College:
+The following conditions apply to maintaining eligibility to receive Federal Financial Aid at the College:

-- 1. To be eligible for federal financial aid, students must meet the standards of progress requirements applicable to all students at the College.
-(See Standards of Academic Progress in this catalog). - 2.
-When a student is academically suspended, whether the student serves the suspension or is readmitted on appeal, the student is not eligible to receive a Pell Grant for the duration of the suspension.
-The student will not be eligible to receive a Pell Grant again until he/she achieves a GPA of 2.0 or above based on successfully completing at least one semester of a full load (12 hours during one semester at the College). - 3 Eligible students may receive Pell Grants for a period of time not to exceed 1.5 times the normal length of a specific program. - 4.
-Each academic year, a student must earn two-thirds of the minimum number of hours required for each academic year to complete a program in the normal length of time allowed.
+- 1. To be eligible for Federal Financial Aid, students must meet the standards of progress requirements applicable to all students at the College.
+(See Standards of Academic Progress in this catalog.) - 2.
+When a student is academically suspended whether the student serves the suspension or is readmitted on appeal, the student is not eligible to receive a Pell Grant for the duration of the suspension.
+The student will not be eligible to receive a Pell Grant again until he/ she achieves a GPA of 2.0 or above based on successfully completing at least one semester of a full load (12 hours during one semester at the College). - 3 Eligible students may receive Pell Grants for a period of time not to exceed 1.5 times the normal length of a specific program. - 4.
+Each academic year, a student must successfully complete two-thirds of the minimum number of hours required for each academic year to complete a program in the normal length of time allowed.
 For programs of one academic year or less, student progress will be measured before the end of the program.
 If a student repeats a course which was previously successfully completed, the credit hours obtained the second time the course is attempted do not count toward the minimum number of academic hours required for program completion.
-Students who do not meet these standards will be ineligible for federal financial aid. - 5.
-Financial aid recipients who enroll in a college preparatory (remedial) course may not enroll in the same class more than three times and continue to receive financial aid.
+Students who do not meet these standards will be ineligible for Federal Financial Aid. - 5.
+Financial aid recipients who enroll in a college preparatory (developemental) course may not enroll in the same class more than three times and continue to receive financial aid.
 A financial aid recipient may not be paid for more than thirty semester hours of college preparatory work. - 6.
-Students who cannot comply with the standards of progress policy for maintaining financial aid eligibility due to extenuating circumstances may submit a written appeal with supporting documentation to the Director of Financial Aid.
+Students who cannot comply with the Standards of Academic Progress policy for maintaining financial aid eligibility due to extenuating circumstances may submit a written appeal with supporting documentation to the Director of Financial Aid.